Also known as: Lamp black, Furnace black, Thermal black, Channel black

 Carbon black can form as an air-polluting particle when fuels (like gasoline, diesel fuel and coal) are not completely burned.
 These carbon black particles are often coated with other chemicals making them more hazardous than commercially produced pure carbon black.
 The particle coatings may include "polyaromatic hydrocarbons," also called PAHs.
-(Please refer to the chemical fact sheet on PAHs for more information on their health effects).

 In the tire industry, carbon black is used to strengthen and color rubber.
 It is also used to color inks and leather, and to insulate electrical equipment.

 Most exposure to carbon black occurs when people breathe contaminated air.
 This type of exposure usually occurs in the workplace.
 However, outdoor air can sometimes contain traces due to its release by industries.

 Carbon black does not dissolve in water, so people are not likely to drink it in contaminated water.

 Carbon black particles are heavy and drop quickly out of the air.
 The dust is a nuisance because it is black and sticky.
 It's difficult to wipe off skin or other objects.
 Touching carbon black is not likely to cause serious health effects.